soyjubilado/AdventOfCode/2023/README.md

 ### Day 14

-  - This problem was relatively straightforward, since I re-used the grid representation from previous problems.
+  - I re-used the grid representation from previous problems.

     My first implementation of TiltNorth() was very slow because I iterated through the whole map, and if I found a round rock I tried to move it one